 Brushing twice a day with a fluoride toothpaste provides regular exposure to fluoride and, along with once-a-day flossing, helps keep the teeth free of plaque and other harmful acids.
-Using a fluoridated mouthwash such as Colgate Total® Advanced Pro-Shield™ Mouthwash also prevents existing decay from progressing.
-Your dentist can provide similar fluoride treatments to further protect the teeth and remineralize any weakened enamel.
+Using a fluoridated mouthwash also can prevent existing decay from progressing.
+Your dentist can provide similar fluoride treatments to further protect the teeth and remineralise any weakened enamel.